Tax Resolution Pricing – Flat Fees for IRS & FTB Help (Orange County CPA)

 How much does IRS tax resolution typically cost with a CPA?

-Most serious IRS resolution cases fall between $3,500–$7,500 depending on complexity, number of years involved, and whether you qualify for settlement options like an Offer in Compromise.
+Most serious IRS resolution cases fall between $3,500–$7,500 depending on complexity, number of years involved, and whether you qualify for settlement options like an Offer in Compromise or Currently Not Collectible status.
+Complex audits and business cases may exceed this range.

 Is tax resolution pricing hourly or flat-fee?